teknopaul/libcdj/README.md

 ### libvdj

 `libvdj` uses `libcdj` to create a virtual cdj player in software.
 There are two ways to utilize this library.
-You can either use the data structures and socket handling alone and process all message yourself by implementing message handlers.
+1. You can either use the data structures and socket handling alone and process all messages yourself by implementing message handlers and calling the `sendto_*` methods.
+2. Use `libvdj`'s `managed_*` functions that handle CDJ messages for you.

 #### overview